TheFes/relative-time-plus/README.md

 `3 months and 8 days`

 ## My language is not suported
-You can either issue a PR with the language phrases, or create an issue with all the required phrases (so singular, plural and abbriviated per time section, a combine word and an error text) in an issue.
+You can either issue a PR with the language phrases, or create an issue with all the required phrases (so singular, plural and abbreviated per time section, a combine word and an error text) in an issue.